-In 2023, building on the principle of double materiality, Orkla and for reporting.
-The materiality assessment has provided and has been processed by Orkla's management and Board of is largely consistent with previous materiality assessments, but the definitions of some topics have been modified in line with the concepts used in the European Sustainability Reporting Standards (ESRS).
+In 2023, building on the principle of double materiality, Orkla assessed which questions are material to our sustainability work and for reporting.
+The materiality assessment has provided important input for framing Orkla's strategy for the coming years, and has been processed by Orkla's management and Board of Directors.
+The assessment of what questions are material to Orkla is largely consistent with previous materiality assessments, but the definitions of some topics have been modified in line with the concepts used in the European Sustainability Reporting Standards (ESRS).